Exercise - Write to the Expense Report table

 Tip

 If you started the exercise with downloaded files and did not follow the learning path from the beginning, you will not have data in your Expense Report table, so the app image will look different.
-It's always a good idea to add a few rows of "dummy" data to your table, in this example the Expense Report table to be able to show some data in your app.
+It's always a good idea to add a few rows of "dummy" data to your table.
+In this example, you can edit the Expense Report table to be able to show some data in your app.

 Now that your app is functioning well, it's time to start setting up the app logic for writing data from the app back to your tables.